transdigiware/blockchain/howto/ibp-console-build-network.md

 After you deploy the CA, you will use it when you create your organization MSP, register users, and your **peer**.

 Advanced users may already have their own CA, and not want to create a new CA in the console.
 If your existing CA can issue certificates in `X.509` format, you can use your own external CA instead of creating a new one here.
+The CA should sign using ECDSA and the defaults should be set to use P256 curve.
 See this topic on [Using certificates from an external CA with your peer or ordering service](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-third-party-ca) for more information.

 ### Using your CA to register identities
 {: #ibp-console-build-network-use-CA-org1}